markokole/iac-aws-kafka/docker/README.md

 docker exec -it kafka bash
 ```

+Inside the *kafka* container, zookeeper and kafka are installed and can be started by executing the /opt/startall.sh script.
+Scala is also installed in case user wishes to test Scala programs against Kafka cluster in the cloud and requires a client.

-Inside the *kafka* container is a zookeeper service running and on top of it the kafka service.
-This container can now be used for test and development locally before going into the *modules* folder where the code to provision a kafka cluster on AWS is located.
+This container can be used for test and development locally before running the Kafka provisioning code in the modules folder.